 Maybe the original poster needs to read my suggestions on Making Homeschool Mommy Friends.
 While I’m certainly comical, there’s some truth to finding and making friends, and not judging people based on generalizations is a pretty good start.

 So, here’s the thing… all of the homeschoolers I know are very different.
-They homeschool for different reasons, in different ways, with different ideology.
+They homeschool for different reasons, in different ways, with different ideologies.
 There are some that are completely anti-“other types of education” and some that are kombucha drinking, anti-vaccinating proponents.
 There are some that love and adore every precious moment with the beautiful little beings they breathed into existence.
 But there are just as many that support all kinds of other educational types.
 There are some that enjoy Coca-Cola and Jack Daniels, sometimes together.
 There are some that recognize their kids can be assholes.
-And no two of them is alike.
+And no two of them are alike.

 In many ways, doesn’t this attitude of a singular “homeschool culture” reflect a generalized view of homeschoolers at large?
 We are already fighting the perception that we are all broom-skirt wearing, religious extremists holed up on our farm, sheltering our children from the evils of the world while abusing our children reciting Proverbs 13:24 “Whoever spares the rod hates his son, but he who loves him is diligent to discipline him.”